-Col de Bavella is a mountain pass at an elevation of 1.226m (4,022ft) above the sea level, part of the Alta Rocca mountain range in the Corse-du-Sud department of France on the island of Corsica.
+Col de Bavella is a mountain pass at an elevation of 1.226m (4,022ft) above the sea level, located in the Corse-du-Sud department of France on the island of Corsica.